dgroomes/jdk-playground/README.md

 * [x] DONE June 2023 Dependency upgrades.
 Gradle, Java etc.
 * [x] DONE Convert projects to use Gradle version catalog + TOML
 * [x] DONE Add a `jextract` subproject.
 It should call a C function from Java.
+* [ ] ABANDON (Java doesn't offer an API for reading heap dumps.
+You have to reach for third party tools.
+That's fine but that makes the cost too high for me right now.)
+Implement a `heap-dump/` subproject.
+Maybe use VisualVM or maybe just do something headless by reading a heap dump from within a Java program and just summarizing the top-level data like instance count.
+Mainly, I want to learn the components of a heap dump and not so much about actual performance analysis.
+* [x] DONE Do something with foreign memory using the [Foreign Function & Memory API](https://openjdk.org/jeps/442).
+Can I write a segment of string data to memory and then read it back out?
+While this is a contrived example, I want to make sense of the API and just generally get better at understanding how software interacts with memory (in diverse ways).

 ## Reference